tomschr/xml-format-action/README.md

 ## Use case: Reformatting XML files

-This use case is only activated, when some XML files inside the `xml/` paths are changed.
+This use case is only activated, when some XML files inside the `xml/` and the root paths have been changed.
 This can be done with the `on.push.paths` keys:

 ```yaml